25 Jan How to Preserve Your Tropical Plants During the Winter

 Tropical Plant Care in the winter from Frank’s Lawn & Tree Service

-Our team from Frank’s Lawn & Tree Service work all year long to ensure optimal landscape health and aesthetics for our clients.
+Our team from Frank’s Lawn & Tree Service works all year long to ensure optimal landscape health and aesthetics for our clients.
 Some homeowners may think of themselves as expert gardeners.
 However, when the temperatures reach abnormal lows for our area, we find many don’t possess any idea of what to do for tropical plant care.

 When you enlist a professional landscaping and tropical plant care team like ours, you gain an advocate on behalf of your landscape maintenance no matter the time of year.
 To learn more about how we can help your tropical plant care this winter, contact our expert professionals today!